Morning, Tuesday, 14th January 2025

 Overall, areas for discussion include:

-- responsibilities: roles of social media platforms, content providers and ISPs in tackling online harms and misinformation - risk assessment and liability - practicalities and challenges for sector stakeholders
+- responsibilities: roles of social media platforms, content providers and ISPs in tackling online harms and misinformation - risk assessment and liability - practicalities and challenges for sector stakeholders - transparency and accountability

 - regulatory balance: challenges in moderating journalistic content - considerations for freedom of speech - ensuring child protection